Cambridge college to return looted Benin cockerel statue to Nigeria

 “The loan is being developed in close dialogue with the Benin Royal Court and the Benin Royal Museum project team, although no final decisions have yet been made concerning specific objects,” the British Museum said on Wednesday.

-Reporting by Estelle Shirbon; Editing by Andrew Heavens
+Reporting by Estelle Shirbon; Additional reporting by Felix Onuah in Abuja; Editing by Andrew Heavens